Vaent/json-sample-creator/README.md

 The various JSON type factories implement a common interface with a single method which accepts a JSON schema (unmarshalled into a JsonNode) and returns a sample of the appropriate type, or constant value if such a constraint exists in the schema.

 JsonSampleCreator immediately defers to the factories to handle sample production when the app is run with at least one argument identifying a JSON schema file.

+### Schema dialect

+This is set from the root document if present, otherwise from application.properties (default is 2020-12).
+The Spring configuration class makes the dialect available to factories and other classes which may need to handle keywords differently depending on the JSON Schema version in force.

 ### Constant values